 Apple typically announces new iPhones in September, and the company didn't deviate from that pattern in 2022.
 A week or so of after Apple's "Far Out" event on September 7th, the iPhone 14 Max, iPhone 14 Pro and iPhone 14 Pro Max went on-sale in Australia on the September 16, 2022.

-The iPhone 14 Plus is slated to arrive a few weeks after that on the 7th of October, 2022.
+The iPhone 14 Plus arrived a few weeks after that on the 7th of October, 2022.

 iPhone 14 design: The biggest changes